JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 connection events and one local reading-expiry update while the page is visible;
 there is no Watch polling.
 Interface device checks are pending (see validation).
-Interrupted transfer still needs a controlled test; background delivery timing and optional runtime features remain separate work.
+Interrupted transfer still needs a controlled test; background delivery timing and optional runtime features are being restored in milestone 8.
+Opt-in background location and its three accuracy choices are implemented; physical runtime checks are pending.
+See [runtime options](DirectLibreRuntime.md).
 This checkpoint is not yet feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.